ameliaritger/arduino-ph-sensor/README.md

-# ph-sensor-dev
+# Arduino pH sensor

+## What's in this repository?
-Repository containing scripts and files related to intertidal pH sensor development and testing
+This repository contains the scripts and files related to the development of an intertidal Arduino pH sensor.